-Since the beginning of time bookmakers are the only piece of the bet that consistently wins on every bet.
-In order for bookmakers to run prosperous businesses that ensure profits by providing users with bets that allow them to make money regardless of the outcome.
-Bookmakers do this by setting odds based on not only the probability of the game but also the public consensus on the outcome of the game.
-Accounting for and perfecting the evaluation these two factors ensures they earn a profit on each bet.
+Since the beginning of time bookmakers are the only ones that consistently win on every bet.
+In order for bookmakers to run prosperous businesses that ensure profits they provide users with bets that allow them to make money regardless of the outcome.
+Bookmakers do this by setting the betting odds based on both the probability of the game, and also the public consensus on the outcome of the game.
+Accounting for both of these factors ensures they earn a profit on each bet.

 The line will move and odds will change based off how accurate the bookmakers original evaluation was.
-Originally bookmakers don’t strictly limit their evaluations to odds, but also taking into account a public consensus and trying to estimate where the majority of people will place a bet.
-They set the initial odds in hope of attracting bets equally on either side of the line, this will ensure they make the most profits.
-In a case where the bookmaker didn’t properly estimate or offered vulnerable odds which early punters took advantage of they will change the odds “move the line” and adjust the odds accordingly so 50% of the bets are on one side and the 50% are on the other site.
+Originally bookmakers don’t strictly limit their evaluations to odds.
+They also take public consensus into account, and try to estimate where the majority of people will place a bet.
+They set the initial odds in hopes of attracting bets equally on either side of the line.
+This will ensure that they make the most profits.
+Bettors will take advantage of cases where the bookmaker didn’t properly estimate or offered vulnerable odds.
+Bookmakers will then change the odds, or “move the line”, and adjust the odds accordingly so the odds are split 50:50 on each side.

 Successful sports bettors have tons of variables to consider in order to produce long term profits.
 One of the most influential factors in this process is developing a sound strategy that is built around bankroll management.
-Without proper bankroll management your sports betting journey will be shorter than Johnny Manziel’s NFL career, and that is saying something.
+Without proper bankroll management your sports betting journey will be shorter than Johnny Manziel’s NFL career, and that’s saying something.
 Another very important aspect to profitable sports betting is line shopping.
 Much like your wife taking hours in the mall looking for that perfect carousel for the dinner party next Saturday, line shopping takes a lot of time.
-It doesn’t matter whether you are betting on football, tennis, motorsports, basketball, or any other sport, browsing different bookmakers and shopping for the best line on a game is crucial in order to ensure maximum profitability in sports betting.
+It doesn’t matter whether you are betting on football, tennis, motorsports, basketball, or any other sport.
+Browsing different bookmakers and shopping for the best line on a game is crucial to ensuring maximum profitability when betting.
 Below we will provide some tips on how to do this effectively, what the term really means, and its importance in developing a cash positive bankroll.

-Much like any other form of shopping where you browse the price of products in different stores to find the cheapest price, sports betting line shopping is exactly the same but on different bookmakers.
-To become a successful line shopper you simply pick an odds type (spread, total, or moneyline) and compare it across several different sports books.
-The one with the best odds offers you the best return and therefore returns greater profit on a winning bet.
-Some books are known for providing favourable odds while others aren’t, so over time and with more experience you should be able to “shop” quicker.
+Much like any other form of shopping, sports betting line shopping is exactly the same but with different bookmakers.
+You browse the price of products in different stores to find the cheapest price, just like you do with bookmakers.
+To become a successful line shopper you simply pick an odds type (spread, total, or moneyline), and compare it across several different sports books.
+The one with the best odds will offer you the best returns.
+Some books are known for providing more favorable odds than others.
+With more experience you should be able to “shop” quicker.
 If done properly you should be betting on the best line possible, since it gives you the highest payout and greatest return of investment.

-When line shopping it is important to consider as many books as possible and this can be done on a number of different sports betting specific websites on the internet.
-Invictus does this autonomously and provides a quicker alternative for bettors looking to optimize their profits.
+When line shopping, it’s important to look through as many books as possible.
+This can be done on a number of different sports betting specific websites on the internet.
+Invictus does this automatically, and provides a quicker alternative for bettors looking to optimize their profits.
 The tool we provide gathers information from over 100,000 tipsters all over the world and finds the best odds for you to bet on, without you having to do the hard work of line shopping.

-On this page, we explain about odds in some detail.
+In this section, we explain betting odds in some detail.
 We define exactly what they are and the role they play.
 We also look at the three different formats in which they can be expressed, and explain why odds on the same outcome can vary with different bookmakers.

 In sports betting terms, odds basically serve two purposes.
 First, they are used to calculate the payouts of winning wagers.
 Every time you place a bet with a bookmaker, you’ll be offered odds at the time, which impact how much you can win.
 The higher they are, the more you stand to win relative to your stake.

 Second, odds also reflect the likelihood of any particular outcome happening.
 The more likely an outcome, the lower they will be.
-This makes perfect sense, as you would expect to win less when betting on an outcome that’s likely than when betting on an outcome that is unlikely.
+This makes perfect sense because you would expect to win less when betting on an outcome that’s more likely to happen.

 Imagine a tennis match where the player ranked number one in the world is pitted against the player ranked 137th.
 It stands to reason that the best player in the world is going to be considered more likely to win than his opponent.
 Therefore, a wager on his winning would have very low odds; a wager on his opponent winning would have much higher odds.